ManicManChaos/chaosmusings-canon/README.md

 - mixed asset locations,
 - and inconsistent styles across deployments.

-The goal is a single, predictable baseline you can **lock** and build forward from without regressions.
+The goal is a single, predictable baseline you can **lock** and build forward